 Get Healthy Tips Sent to Your Phone!

-If you have trouble shifting your body position or are receiving oxygen, you may be at risk of developing bedsores.
-People who suffer from muscle spasms may be more prone to getting bedsores and may need special care.
+If you have trouble shifting your body position or are receiving oxygen, you may be at risk of developing pressure injuries or bed sores.
+People who suffer from muscle spasms may be more prone to getting bed sores and may need special care.

 - Special mattresses and assistive devices can help relieve pressure on the body.
 Specially designed foam, low air pressure mattresses, and sheepskin overlays can reduce skin irritation.
 Ask your doctor for suggestions on pressure-relieving devices and methods.